Preparing Your Team for Growth

 - Give the teams a project instead of just discussing cases

 Example: Team Building with a Project

 - Give the teams a real project that has an impact on organizational performance and success

 - Use a simulation that sharpens the skill set needed on the job.
 For example, if sales coaching is going to be key for success during the recovery, give project teams the task of coaching a local entrepreneur or small business owner to boost sales through a special campaign

 It is astonishing how many companies still blow most of their team building budget on the venue and recreational aspects and then have little left for a facilitator.
 It’s like reserving a private dining room at an expensive restaurant and then spending so much on desert that there is no money left for the main course.

-For many companies, it’s STILL not time to celebrate and have a lavish retreat at a 5 star retreat.
+For many companies, it’s STILL not the time to celebrate and have a lavish retreat at a 5 star retreat.
 Instead, a more practical approach to team building can be just as effective and it is likely the order of the day.
 Here is how to stretch your budget:

 - Schedule all or most of the session on-site and ensure that employees respect the “do not disturb” sign.

-- Alternatively, use one or more of the following cost effective venues:
+- Alternatively, use one or more of the following cost-effective venues:

 - meeting rooms at libraries, municipal offices, colleges, or universities